Viniciusd1810/Coffee_Shop_Webpage_With_Bootstrap/README.md

 # Coffee_Shop_Webpage_With_Bootstrap
-A web page for a ficticious coffee shop using bootstrap
+Developed a fictional coffee shop website using HTML, CSS, and Bootstrap framework.
+Utilized Bootstrap components to build a fully responsive, mobile-first design, customizing themes and layouts to match the brand style.

 ## Project Demonstration